pgRouting/pgrouting/doc/metrics/pgr_degree.rst

    | OR EMPTY SET

 .. index::
-    single: degree - Proposed ; Edges and Vertices - Proposed on v3.4
+    single: degree ; Edges and Vertices

 Edges
 ...............................................................................